MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.OfficeMobile.AppActivation.Launch

 This event identifies first time and subsequent activations through external triggers that activate the app.
 App activation loads certain dependencies that are responsible for making the app run smoothly and this event will record if it loaded successfully.
-It will also record the source of activation and app intent that was responsible for activating the app
+It will also record the source of activation and app intent that was responsible for activating the app.

 The following fields are collected: